The-Devoyage/flowlet/README.md

 # 🌊 Flowlet

-**Flowlet** is a modern and minimal command-line tool to save, run, organize, and sync your favorite shell commands (and more) — locally and in the cloud.
+A modern and minimal command-line tool to save, run, organize, and sync your favorite shell commands (and more) — locally and in the cloud.

 ---